ro-the-creator/M2-Final-Project--NYC-Stakeholders/README.md

 2. Which of these boroughs needs the most financial support?

 <p align='center'>
-Since we found that Queens had the highest hospitalization rates, our strongest recommendation is to provide more financial support to Queens.
+We found that Manhattan had the highest rates of hospitalization, but Queens had more severity since it accounted for a far greater number of ED visits.
+Therefore, our strongest recommendation is to provide more financial support to Queens, followed by Manhattan.
 Upon further investigation into the ZIP codes with high hospitalization rates in Queens, we found that those areas are representative of low-income, immigrant-filled areas.
 These areas seem to be struggling the most and could use the help of free health clinics provided by the DOHMH.
 </p>

 <p align='center'>